 This celebration makes most adults feel very uncomfortable because it stirs up their own feelings of doubt and discouragement.
 We tend to suppress the child from ‘showing off’ and create the very doubt and discouragement that we suffer from.
 So the process perpetuates itself.

-We need to create better conditions for learning to take place.
-These conditions would as far as possible be similar to those that surround young people ideally.
-They imply more play, more support, more learner centred and much less detailed instruction than is common.
+We can create better conditions for learning to take place.
+These imply more play, more support, more learner-centred and much less detailed instruction than is common.

 We need to encourage our students to celebrate their naturally enormous ability to learn and crow about their successes.
 Trainers and teachers might do this themselves.
 ‘Three reasons why I am an excellent teacher are…’